 Buster Mantis

 Hidden down a little alleyway off Deptford High Street and spread over two railway arches sits Buster Mantis, a local south London gem.
 A combination of a bar, restaurant and creative space, the small, family-run business is named after the first prime minister of Jamaica, Sir Alexander Bustamante, who was instrumental in establishing the country’s independence, and the food has been designed to reflect the best of the island’s cuisine.
-The focus here is on local ingredients, so you can expect the menu to change depending on what’s in season – recent highlights include pig’s cheeks with crushed potatoes and duck breast with yam croquettes and runner beans.
+The focus here is on local ingredients, so you can expect the menu to change depending on what’s in season – recent highlights include pig’s cheeks with crushed yam and oxtail croquettes.

 3-4 Resolution Way, Deptford, London SE8 4NT